regorxxx/Camelot-Wheel-Notation/README.md

 For ex. to find the next key with an energy boost:
 ```
-let objKey = camelotWheel.getKeyNotationObject('Abm'); // {hour: 1	, letter: 'A'}
+let objKey = camelotWheel.getKeyNotationObject('Abm'); // {hour: 1, letter: 'A'}
 let nextObjKey = camelotWheel.energyBoost(objKey); // {hour: 2	, letter: 'A'}
 ```
 The same for a mood boost:
 ```
-let objKey = camelotWheel.getKeyNotationObject('C#m'); // {hour: 12	, letter: 'A'}
+let objKey = camelotWheel.getKeyNotationObject('C#m'); // {hour: 12, letter: 'A'}
-let nextObjKey = camelotWheel.moodBoost(objKey); // {hour: 3	, letter: 'A'}
+let nextObjKey = camelotWheel.moodBoost(objKey); // {hour: 3, letter: 'A'}
 ```
 While summing and substracting is a pretty easy operation, note the hour it's a cyclic value from 1 to 12, therefore using the built-in methods is much easier than working with the objects.
-Also, it allows to easily create patterns to call the methods:
+Also, it allows to easily create patterns to call the methods on sucessive movements:
 ```
 const movements = {
 		perfectMatch: 	35	, // perfectMatch (=)